letusgogo/nopass/README.md

 and password generation rules.
 Users only need to remember this information to easily reproduce the same strong passwords without worrying about password leaks.

+## Background

+I don't want to remember the passwords for my various websites, especially since different websites generally use different passwords.

+Nowhere but my brain is safe from third-party websites or some notes online or offline.

 ## Core Features

 1. Input daily life information: Users can provide information closely related to their lives,